 The core consists of an inner, and an outer unit.
 These units are always working together to enable us to accomplish from simple daily tasks to more advanced athletic performance.

-- Transverse abdominis: a deep abdominal muscle that acts as a belt around your waist, protecting your spine.
-Picking an item off the floor without properly activating this muscle, will overload the lower back and pelvis which can lead to injury.
+- Transverse abdominis: a deep abdominal muscle that acts as a belt around your waist to protect your spine.
+Picking an item off the floor without properly activating this muscle will overload the lower back and pelvis which can lead to injury.

-- Other important stabilizers connected to the pelvis: i.e. multifidus.
+- Multifidus: Another important muscle stabilizer connected to the pelvis.